-- Arts and culture-related space Space dedicated for the use of arts or culture activities, involving traditional arts, music, museums, culinary arts, art galleries, art studios, performing arts, or other forms of art. - Body art establishment A shop or studio where the techniques of tattoos or body piercing are practiced. - Co-working, shared work space Space that is utilized among numerous individuals for business, professional, and administrative functions. - Colleges, adult/community educational facility An institution that supplements, replaces or builds upon a traditional secondary education. - Data or technology center A facility consisting of networked computers, servers and related storage that businesses and other organizations utilize to organize, process and disseminate large amounts of data. - Dwelling unit A building or a portion of a building to serve as living quarters for one or more individuals containing dedicated areas for sleeping, cooking and sanitary facilities.
-Housing types excluded from this definition include group living environments, including but not limited to rooming houses, hotels, dormitories, nursing home facilities or hospitals. - Faux Wall Decorative wall that acts as a partition/screen and does not bear any building load. - Governmental and civic use A land use dedicated to providing a form of public service, including administration offices, libraries, assembly halls, police stations, fire stations, or others.
+• Arts and culture-related space - Space dedicated for the use of arts or culture activities, involving traditional arts, music, museums, culinary arts, art galleries, art studios, performing arts, or other forms of art.

+• Body art establishment - A shop or studio where the techniques of tattoos or body piercing are practiced.

+• Co-working, shared work space - Space that is utilized among numerous individuals for business, professional, and administrative functions.

+Colleges, adult/community educational facility - An institution that supplements, replaces or builds upon a traditional was secondary education.

+• Data or technology center - A facility consisting of networked computers, servers and related storage that businesses and other organizations utilize to organize, process and disseminate large amounts of data.

+• Dwelling unit - A building or a portion of a building to serve as living quarters for one or more individuals containing dedicated areas for sleeping, cooking and sanitary facilities.
+Housing types excluded from this definition include group living environments, including but not limited to rooming houses, hotels, dormitories, nursing home facilities or hospitals.

+• Governmental and civic use - A land use dedicated to providing a form of public service, including administration offices, libraries, assembly halls, police stations, fire stations, or others.

-- Institutional-related space A portion of a building that is used for groups that perform public services, including but not limited to education, medical purposes, houses of worship, senior services, and community gathering facilities. - Live/work space Space that combines the function of residential living space with the flexibility of utilizing the space for various types of work, including but not limited to desk or office, artists or other design professionals. - Light industrial Operations and facilities related to warehousing, distribution, research and development but shall not include activity involving heavy industry such as manufacturing, assemblage and automobile-related uses. - Microbrewery, Microdistillery or Winery An establishment for the manufacture, blending, fermentation, processing and packaging of alcoholic beverages with a floor area of 10,000 square feet or less that takes place wholly inside a building.
-A facility that only provides tasting or retail sale of alcoholic beverages is considered a retail establishment. - Multi-family dwelling A residential building which contains three or more dwelling units, containing separate entrances and living quarters for each dwelling unit (see "Dwelling Unit" definition).
+• Institutional-related space - A portion of a building that is used for groups that perform public services, including but not limited to education, medical purposes, houses of worship, senior services, and community gathering facilities.

+• Live/work space - Space that combines the function of residential living space with the flexibility of utilizing the space for various types of work, including but not limited to desk or office, artists or other design professionals.

+• Light industrial - Operations and facilities related to warehousing, distribution, research and development but shall not include activity involving heavy industry such as manufacturing, assemblage and automobile-related uses.

+• Microbrewery, Microdistillery or Winery - An establishment for the manufacture, blending, fermentation, processing and packaging of alcoholic beverages with a floor area of 10,000 square feet or less that takes place wholly inside a building.
+A facility that only provides tasting or retail sale of alcoholic beverages is considered a retail establishment.

+• Multi-family dwelling - A residential building which contains three or more dwelling units, containing separate entrances and living quarters for each dwelling unit (see "Dwelling Unit"

-- Open space Any parcel or area of land or water essentially unimproved, except for buildings, structures, streets and off-streparking and other improvements that are designed to be incidental to the natural openness of the land. - Open space, Common An open space area within or related to a development, and designed and intended for the use or enjoyment of residents and owners of the development.
-Common open space may contain such complementary structures and improvements as are necessary and appropriate for the use or enjoyment of residents and owners of the development. - Recording, Rehearsal or Production Studio A facility for sound/video recording, broadcasting, filming and mixing and/or rehearsal space.
+• Open space - Any parcel or area of land or water essentially unimproved, except for buildings, structures, streets and off-streparking and other improvements that are designed to be incidental to the natural openness of the land.

+• Open space, Common - An open space area within or related to a development, and designed and intended for the use or enjoyment of residents and owners of the development.
+Common open space may contain such complementary structures and improvements as are necessary and appropriate for the use or enjoyment of residents and owners of the development.

+• Recording, Rehearsal or Production Studio - A facility for sound/video recording, broadcasting, filming and mixing and/or rehearsal space.